yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 * internal_size - The size in bytes for the internal FlashIAP block device.
 This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
 If not defined the block device will try to get the maximum size available.
 * internal_base_address - The address where the block device start.
 This helps to prevent collisions with other needs like firmware updates.
 If not defined the start address will be set to the first sector after the application code ends
-* rbp_number_of_entries - set the number of entries allowed for rollback protection. the default is set to 64.
+* rbp_number_of_entries - set the number of entries allowed for rollback protection.
+The default is set to 64.

 For this configuration please define the section of the internal storage that will be used for data, by defining these parameters: internal_base_address and internal_size.
 If not defined, the storage will start in the first sector immediately after the end of the application.
 This can reduce the ability to update the application with a bigger one.